clebert/cybernaut/@cybernaut/puppeteer/README.md

 ### Sign in to a fictitious "My Account" page

-**Tip 💡** You should try to do only one user action per test step.
+**Tip 💡** A single test step should include only one user action.
-If one test step fails, then Cybernaut can re-run it without side effects.
+If such a test step fails, then it can be repeated without side effects.

 #### Bad example ❌